liberland/Constitution/Constitution.md

 § 3

 Upon their appointment, all Judges, including the Supreme Court Justices and Judges of non-State courts, shall swear/affirm the following Oath of Office:
-''I solemnly swear/affirm that I will administer justice and do equal rights to the poor and the rich.
+''I solemnly swear/affirm that I will administer justice equally to the poor and the rich.
 I will faithfully and impartially discharge and perform all the duties incumbent upon me as a Judge under the Constitution, the Laws of Liberland, and in the service of the Liberty and self-determination of all human beings everywhere."

 ### Art.
 61
 ### Judicial immunity